SkillsFundingAgency/das-platform-automation/README.md

 # 1. das-platform-automation
 PowerShell helper scripts to be used locally and in Azure Pipelines for the Digital Apprenticeship Service (DAS).
 It includes the following:

-- A checklist for creating new scripts including "shoulds" and "should not".
+- A checklist for creating new scripts including "shoulds" and "should nots".
 - Code layout and formatting guidance.
 - Writing Pester tests and using PSScriptAnalyzer to ensure best practise.